Gothic Revival architecture in Canada: Introduction to Canada

 Gothic Architecture is a name given in retrospect to many of the major projects of the High Middle Ages.
 As this period covered the 13th and 14th centuries, there are no authentic Gothic buildings in Canada.
 The style was quite out of favour in the 17th century, when Europeans first began erecting structures in Canada, and the style is absent from the early settlements in New France and the Maritimes.

 In the 18th century, a growing spirit of Romanticism and interest in the Medieval past led to a revival of Gothic styles in Britain.
-The style made its way to Canada in the early 19th century.
+The style made its way to Canada during the early 19th century.
 One of the first appearances is in an 1811 proposal by Jeffry Wyatt for a new legislature in Quebec City.
 One of the first major Gothic Revival structures in Canada was Notre-Dame Basilica in Montreal, which was designed in 1824 by the Irish-American James O'Donnell.
 The largest church in North America upon its completion, it was one of the first architectural works of international note to be built in Canada.
 It was also one of the first Catholic Gothic Revival structures, as the movement would not spread from Britain to France and continental Europe until several years later.
-As the most prominent church in the colony its form was much imitated by local church builders, who constructed miniature versions of the basilica across Quebec.
+As the most prominent church in the colony, its form was much imitated by local church builders, who constructed miniature versions of the basilica across Quebec.

 Protestants also embraced the style.
 As early as the late 18th century, certain Gothic elements had appeared in a church in Nova Scotia, though the Georgian and Neo-classical styles remained dominant for several decades.
 The first stone neo-Gothic structure in the Maritimes is St. John's Church in Saint John, New Brunswick.
 It dates to 1824, the same year work began on Notre-Dame.
-In the 1830s and 1840s four prominent neo-Gothic Churches were built in Quebec City, representing each of that city's major Protestant denominations.
+In the 1830s and 1840s, four prominent neo-Gothic churches were built in Quebec City, representing each of that city's major Protestant denominations.

-By the 1840s the Gothic Revival style had become virtually universal among Anglicans and used for most other Christian denominations as well.
-As in much of the English speaking world the lancet windows and buttresses of the Gothic Revival style soon became permanently associated in most people's mind with ecclesiastical buildings.
+By the 1840s, the Gothic Revival style had become virtually universal among Anglicans and was used for most other Christian denominations as well.
+As in much of the English speaking world, the lancet windows and buttresses of the Gothic Revival style soon became permanently associated in most people's mind with ecclesiastical buildings.
 It was soon also embraced for secular purposes as well, such as government buildings and universities.
 Canadian universities modeled themselves on the great British universities, Oxford and Cambridge, and this extended to embracing the Collegiate Gothic architecture used in their construction.
 Two of the first Gothic Revival colleges were Trinity College in Toronto and Bishop's University in Quebec.